-The following table summarizes the aggregate fees (including out-of-pocket expenses) billed for professional services rendered by Ernst & Young LLP, our independent registered public accounting firm, for each of the last two fiscal years.
+The following table summarizes the aggregate fees (including out-of-pocket expenses) billed for professional services rendered by KPMG LLP for 2012 (since August 14, 2012) and by E&Y for 2012 and for 2011.
 All such services were approved by our audit committee in accordance with its pre-approval policy and procedures as described below in the section captioned "Pre-approval Policy and Procedures."

-Fee Category Fiscal 2011 Fiscal 2010
+Fee Category Fiscal 2012 KPMG Fiscal 2012 E&Y Fiscal 2011 E&Y

-Audit Fees (1) \$1,500,100 \$1,448,600
+Audit Fees (1) \$962,200 \$212,000 \$1,500,100

-Audit-Related Fees (2) 0 28,300
+Audit-Related Fees (2) \$ 0 \$ 66,200 \$ 0

-Tax Fees (3) 140,400 77,500
+Tax Fees (3) \$ 0 \$ 14,300 \$ 140,400

-All Other Fees 0 0
+All Other Fees \$ 0 \$ 0 \$ 0

-Total Fees \$1,640,500 \$1,554,400
+Total Fees \$962,200 \$292,500 \$1,640,550

 - (1) Audit fees consist of fees for the audit of our annual consolidated financial statements (including an assessment of our internal control over financial reporting), the review of interim consolidated financial statements included in our quarterly reports on Form 10-Q and other professional services provided in connection with statutory and regulatory filings or engagements.
 These fees also include expanded audit procedures or consultations with our management as to the accounting or disclosure treatment of transactions or events under the actual or potential impact of final or proposed rules, standards or interpretations by the SEC, Financial Accounting Standards Board or other regulatory or standard setting bodies. - (2) Audit-related fees consist of fees for assurance and related services that are reasonably related to the performance of the audit or the review of our financial statements and are not reported under "Audit Fees."

-Audit-related services in 2010 represented fees for services associated with financial due diligence for an acquisition.

-(3) Tax fees consist of fees for tax compliance, tax advice and tax planning services.
+Audit-related services provided by E&Y in 2012 represented fees related to the transition from E&Y to KPMG and the review of a SEC comment letter, and in 2011 represented fees for services associated with financial due diligence for an acquisition. - (3) Tax fees consist of fees for tax compliance, tax advice and tax planning services.
 Tax compliance services related to the preparation of original and amended tax returns, claims for refunds and tax payment-planning services.
-Tax compliance services accounted for \$71,300 of the total tax fees paid for 2011 and \$28,500 of the total tax fees paid for 2010.
+Tax compliance services accounted for \$14,300 of the total tax fees paid in 2012 and \$71,300 of the total tax fees paid for 2011.
 Tax advice and tax planning services related primarily to assistance with tax audits and appeals, due diligence, and international tax planning.
-Tax advice and tax planning services accounted for \$69,100 of the total tax fees paid for 2011 and \$49,000 of the total tax fees paid for 2010.
+Tax advice and tax planning services accounted for \$69,100 of the total tax fees paid for 2011.